Mortalsinner/playlist-fetch-spotifyAPi/README.md

 # Spotify Top Artists Viewer

 <h1>Configuration</h1>
-This application allows users to log in with their Spotify account and view their top artists.
-The application uses the Spotify Web API to fetch and display the user's top artists.
+This application allows users to log in with their Spotify account and fetch their playlist.
+The application uses the Spotify Web API to fetch and display the user's playlist.

 ## Prerequisites